donovanglover/nix-config/help/commands.md

 - Open a webpage in a new tab: `waterfox --new-tab <url>`
 - Search for a specific term: `waterfox --search <term>`

+### Jekyll

+- Start a server and monitor it for changes (useful for development): `jekyll serve`
+- Start a server and detach it from the current shell: `jekyll serve --detach`
+- Terminate a jekyll server that was detached from the shell: `kill -9 <pid>`
+- Terminate all jekyll servers: `pkill -f jekyll`

+Note that you can run multiple servers on different ports through Jekyll and other software.

 ### Dealing with Archives

 - Zip all files in a directotry: `zip -r <zip_name> <directory>`